carlosolarte/java-dist/docs/02-threads/content.md

  * _Lightweight_ processes (fewer resources on creation).
  * Memory is shared
  * The Java Virtual machine creates a single process (running several threads).
- * Every Java program has at least one thread... the _main thread_.
+ * Every Java program has at least one thread...
+The _main thread_.
 This thread may create other threads.
 ---
 ### Threads